Georgegriff/griffadev/src/posts/react-focus-nested-components/react-isnt-javascript.md

 ![Animation showing using the keyboard and focus state to open and close a panel](/images/focus-drawer.gif)

-Here is the code for the App, this was hastily written HTML which i'm sure could do with being improved.
+Here is the code for the App, this was hastily written HTML which I'm sure could do with being improved.

 ```js
 import "./styles.css";